affinitydb/doc/pathSQL basics [control].md

 ------------------------------

 Built on top of basic events and [FSMs](#finite-state-machines-fsms), CEP enriches the set of events available for the expression of rules and higher-order FSMs.
-CEP is not available yet in the alpha release of AffinityNG.
+CEP is not available yet in the alpha2 release of AffinityNG.

 Rules
 -----